-Once the data has been collected, landowners should keep a copy, and forward a copy to Texas Parks and Wildlife.
-This allows TPW to monitor the total numbers of birds being trapped and the locations of the traps.
-All data and information submitted is strictly confidential Data to be collected should include the date, the number and type of non-target species that might get into the trap, the number of males, the number of females, and the numbers off any banded birds that might be caught.
+Once the data has been collected, landowners should keep a copy, and forward a completed annual report to Regional Migratory Bird Permitting Office for the U.S. Fish and Wildlife Service (USFWS) by January 31st each year.
+This allows USFWS to monitor the total numbers of birds being trapped and the locations of the traps.
+Data to be collected should include the date, the number and type of non-target species that might get into the trap, the number of males, the number of females, and the numbers of banded birds that might be caught.
 Banded birds are to be released after the data is collected.
-While any data sheet will do, a data page is included in this material that may be copied and used immediately.